 How to get divorce in Kansas

-When your documents are accepted by the court you have to wait for at least 60 days until the court grant you a divorce.
+When the documents are accepted by the court the parties typically have to wait for at least 60 days until the court grant a divorce.

-According to the Kansas law you need to stay in Kansas for at least 60 days if you want to file for divorce in local courts.
+According to the Kansas law, either spouse must reside in Kansas for at least 60 days in order to be eligible to file for divorce in local courts.

 The servicemen(women) may be considered as residents of Kansas while stationed in military reservation within the state for 60 days.